Patient details compromised in cyber attack on North Island GP network

 "So, if you are needing care, please call your doctor or medical centre as you normally would," said Butcher.

-Those wanting more information of the situation could call a freephone support line.
+Those wanting more information could call a freephone support line and details would also be shared as they became avalable to www.pinnacle.co.nz

 "We know that people will rightfully be very concerned about this, and we want to ensure the public that Pinnacle takes our role as stewards of people's information seriously, and security is of utmost importance to us.
 Unfortunately, malicious cyber activity is a constant threat and New Zealand is not exempt from this," said Butcher.